jmbanda/BLAH2015/README.md

 Output file will be (for this case) test_lines.xml.out

 If you are trying to specify more than one ontology, you need to add it with a comma.
+We have included the test_lines.xml file with one randomly selected Euro-pubmed article abstract inside of it.

+dictionary_annotate.py

+This tool will use a dictionary to annotate any given text.

+Execution call: